pglass/cpp_maths/README.md

 Overview
 ========
-This is a math library in C++ focused on symbolic computation.
+This is a math library for C++ with a focus on symbolic computation.

 The following headers are provided.